kenatiod/MUT/Understanding Machine Understanding.md

 ### 4.4 -- Advantages over the Turing Test and other frameworks

-The MUTT offers several key advantages over the Turing Test and other existing AI evaluation frameworks:
+The MUTT offers several advantages over the Turing Test and other existing AI evaluation frameworks:

 - **Multidimensionality**: By assessing a wide range of cognitive abilities and task types, the MUTT provides a more comprehensive and nuanced picture of an AI's understanding compared to the narrow focus of the Turing Test on language imitation (Benotti et al., 2022; Hernández-Orallo, 2017).